changhsinlee/changhsinlee.github.io/_posts/2018-01-23-first-job-search-student.md

 ### 1. I need to apply for more jobs

-I thought I was a fine candidate, but the data has showed otherwise.
+I thought I was a fine candidate, but the data had shown otherwise.
 At least, in the screening stage of the hiring process, I didn't stand out among the candidates.
 I was probably in the middle of bell curve.

 If I don't stand out, how can I possibly win?
 The conclusion was that I need to become aggresive on my job search --- I am going to take the shotgun approach and shoot as many targets as possible.